The Jason-1 Project (1996)

 slope than wind.
 By using wave slope in the correction algorithm

-we create it is hoped that the variability in the corrected
+it is hoped that the variability in the corrected

 EM bias can be significantly reduced.